John Register: Background

 At the time, Register was survived by his wife, Catherine R. Register, (Catherine R. Murff); his mother, Dorothy Pratt Register Barrett (1909-1998) (then remarried) of Hillsborough, California; his sister, Barbara Pratt Register of Rolling Hills, California; his half-brother, Eliot Steven Barrett (1943-2013) of St. Helena, California; and his three children, Peter Eliot Register, David Croft Register and Kathryn (Kate) Sisson Register; and a grandson, John Sherman Register II.

+He has six grandchildren who were born after his death: Emma Jayne Register, Samuel Henry Register, Finn Alexander Register, Noah John Hoffmann, Sophie Caitlin Register and Elisabeth Catherine Hoffmann.

 Work

 Register said "I look for offbeat beauty.
 I don't know what I'm looking for until I find it.
 There are things so ugly that I can't paint them.
 Sometimes I get depressed by that city, and by other cities I visit.
 But I like the patina of things that have been battered by life".

 In his 1989 biography of Register, John Register Persistent Observer, Barnaby Conrad, wrote that Register's "vision of isolated streets, empty coffee shops, long shadows, old hotels, and bus stations represent a haunting stillness tinged with regret and hope."

 Register studied with the portrait painter Raymond Kinstler and landscape painter Lennart Anderson.
 He had his first show in Los Angeles in 1975 and received the Francis J. Greenburger Foundation Award from the Guggenheim Museum.

 He has shown at the Modernism Gallery in San Francisco, David Stuart Gallery in Los Angeles, the Earl McGrath Gallery in Santa Monica, and the Laguna Art Museum.
 With his work often compared to Edward Hopper's, a show of drawings by Mr. Register and Edward Hopper took place in 1996.
 The San Jose Museum of Art hosted a major retrospective show of Mr. Register's work in the fall of 1997.
 The exhibit John Register: Persistent Observer took place at the Frederick R. Weisman Museum of Art at Pepperdine University, Malibu, CA, in 2000, subsequently traveling to his alma mater, the Lawrenceville School, Lawrenceville, NJ, and later to the West Valley Art Museum, Sun City, Arizona.

 Register's work was used, and credited, as the inspiration for the video for "Turn My Head" by the band Live in 1997.
 His paintings were also featured in the movie In Her Shoes, (2005), the director, Curtis Hanson using the paintings to suggest "loneliness."